-The Jersey Fishing Boat licencing system mirrors the UK system and licences are transferrable between Jersey and the UK.
+The Jersey Fishing Boat licensing system mirrors the UK system and licences are transferrable between Jersey and the UK.

 It is the responsibility of licence holders and skippers to ensure they are complying with their licence conditions.

 All licence holders have to complete fishing logbooks.

 Under 10m licence holders must submit quarterly catch returns using either their official paper or online logbook.
 If you wish to use the online logbook contact the Department where you will be given guidance and a pin number.

 Jersey licenced vessels are required to fish to quotas applicable to British registered vessels fishing in sea area VIIE (Western English Channel).
 These quotas are published in the equivalent UK fishing licence annexe.
 The most common quota species caught in Jersey waters include